Browse by Medical Category

-4. To develop new therapeutic approaches that interfere with select translation start sites and translation regulators, and manipulate specific interactions of noncoding RNAs with their targets that encode for critical cell survival regulators in cancer.
-These studies should lead to a greater understanding of the versatile role of noncoding RNAs and translation mechanisms in the persistence of cancers and to novel approaches in RNA-based therapeutic applications.
+4. To develop therapeutic approaches that interfere with select translation start sites and translation regulators, and manipulate interactions of noncoding RNAs with targets that encode for critical cancer cell survival regulators.
+These studies should lead to a greater understanding of the versatile role of RNA mechanisms in the persistence of cancers and to novel approaches in RNA-based therapeutics.

 View a list of publications by researchers at the Vasudevan Laboratory